jeaubin/katacoda-scenarios/robot/intro.md

 This Katacode training simulates a real life scenario of a Network engineer.

-A major obstacle faced by all network engineers is keeping their network up and running continuously.
+A major obstacle faced by all network engineers is keeping their network up and health.
 Genie can help with that!

-1) Take a snapshot of your network when you know your network is in good state
+1) Take a snapshot of your network when your network is in good state

 2) Re-take a snapshot periodically and compare with initial snapshot